fontys-intersect/fontys-intersect-2020/bestpractices/authorization.md

 It is also very important to keep the roles and rights very tight.
 No user should be able to do more than they should, to make sure that the rights are abused.

-If you want to know more about Authorization in IoT, [Cloud Security Alliance](https://downloads.cloudsecurityalliance.org/assets/research/internet-of-things/identity-and-access-management-for-the-iot.pdf) has created a more in-depth guideline to oversee identity and access management.
+If you want to know more about Authorization in IoT, [Cloud Security Alliance, 2016](https://downloads.cloudsecurityalliance.org/assets/research/internet-of-things/identity-and-access-management-for-the-iot.pdf) has created a more in-depth guideline to oversee identity and access management.

 ## Flaws